 Some people dread their commute because of the traffic; others hate the risk of illness from public transportation.
 Either way, most employees don’t like commuting.

-In a June 2020 PWC survey, 83% of office workers said they want to work at home at least one day a week once the pandemic is over, and 55% of employers said they expect their workers to remain remote at least part of the time after COVID-19 is contained.
+In a PwC survey, 83 percent of office workers said they want to work at home at least one day per week, and 55 percent of employers said they expect their workers to remain remote at least part of the time going forward.

 When employees work from home, they often have more freedom to work how they want to.
 Sure, there are Zoom meetings to attend, but in large part, there is flexibility in how and when employees get work done.